Abhinish-Kumar/Algorithm/README.md

 Arrays in js are just objects with integer based keys that act like indexes.

+### 1.create a class that defines an array and its methods'
 ```javascript
 //1 create a class that defines an array and its methods'
 class MyArray{